kenryuS/kenryumcserver/index.md

 ### The Power of Administrator:
 - Administrator has the power of issuing the commands from local console or remote console from SSH
 - Administrator has the power of using the command blocks
+- Administrator has the power of changing the command permission both indivisually and group
-- Administrator has the power to ban/kick player(s) from the server
+- Administrator has the power of ban/kick player(s) from the server
 - Administrator has the power of stop the server in anytime even without notice
 - Administrator has the power of changing the server software